alemedeiros/alemedeiros.github.io/index.md

 My name is Alexandre, a Computer Science student at Unicamp.

-You just found my simple blog, have fun!
+You just found my blog, welcome and have fun!